 8) Optionally: If a Site would like to host a JAMF Distribution Server (JDS) they should work with their Casper Administration Team member or the UNC Wide Casper Administration Team to setup.

 9) Optionally: Sites desiring other types of JAMF Pro Access (API, Reporting Only, Add Machine Only, etc) should work with their Casper Administration Team member or the UNC Wide Casper Administration Team to setup.

 10) Any conflct resolution or requests will be handled by majority agreement of the UNC Wide Casper Administration Team.

 11) The UWCA team will provide UNC GA with a report of total seat usage across the UNC System on September 15 annually to help inform institutions in meeting the required 8000 seat goal.

-12) Organizations that have existing Casper Licneses or wish to purchase Jump Start, CCA or CJA training should contact email@example.com for information on license conversion, license prorating, and training costs.
+12) Organizations that have existing JAMF Pro Licneses or wish to purchase Jump Start, CJA or CJE training should contact firstname.lastname@example.org for information on license conversion, license prorating, and training costs.

 Yes the UWCA Team has created a unique Apple ID for GSX access which provides information on purchased devices as expected in the JSS.
 Since lookups are based on hardware only this is useful for all system instititutions.

 The current implementation of JAMF Software’s SCCM Plug-In allows only 1 instance to be attached to a single JSS making direct use of SCCM Plug-Ins from multiple institutions not possible.
 The UWCA believes there might be a work-around using a shadow, reporting only, JSS streamed via the JSS-toJSS Plug-In but this would need to tested and impemented in the future and is not available at this time.
 If interested please work with the institutional Casper Administration Team member or the UWCA.